-I don't know what the hell I was thinking.
-I picked up a piece of roofing felt, stuck it under the legs of the ladder, got on and bounced a few times.
+I don't know what the hell I was thinking, I picked up a piece of roofing felt, stuck it under the legs of the ladder, got on and bounced a few times.
+Seemed secure.

-I paused at the top to set the roll of felt out ahead of me.
+I paused at the top before I put the roll of felt out ahead of me.

-Suddenly, there was a sharp jolt, and the terrifying realization the ladder had slipped out far below and what was most certainly coming next.
-When it went out, I was not hanging on or anything, so I'm pretty much along for the ride.
+Suddenly, there was a sharp jolt, and the terrifying realization the ladder had slipped out on the floor far below and what was most certainly coming next.
+When it let go, I was not hanging on or anything, so I'm pretty much along for the ride.
 I felt the wind rushing by my head, and instinct took over.

 I knew it could only end badly, and the only thought I had time for was when the ladder was level, that was when I would hit the floor.
 I waited...

 And I waited..., until it seemed to me the ladder was almost level, then threw my head back as hard as I could.
 At that moment, there was the loudest, hardest, flat out landing I have ever experienced, and I'm no stranger to a hard landing, let me tell you.
 I had come down from the roof level and landed flat on the ladder on a cement floor, with a good head butt thrown in, and the whole building shook with the impact.

 Should I ever have more children, they will be born cross-eyed I'm sure.